 Golden Grove Fishery

-Formerly in the hands of Earls of Cawdor for generations, the Estate is now under new ownership and completely new management.
-A number of improvements have been carried out to improve access and the fishing, to include the purchase of Lord Dynveor’s water, and rods are now being strictly limited on each beat.
-A full time ghillie is employed to show rods the fishing and generally assist.
+Formerly owned by the Earls of Cawdor for generations, the Estate has now been under new management for a number of years.
+Improvements have been carried out to the access and the fishing.
+The number of rods per beat is limited and this, along with the beat rotation policy, make it a very diverse and enjoyable place to fish.
+There is a full time ghillie to show rods the beats and assist generally.
 One to one guides can be provided if required.

-The top four beats are considered the prime fishing and are available to let.
-They rotate on a daily basis which changes at 0700 hrs.
+Day tickets can be booked and on the upper beats season rods are also available.
+Fishing is rotated on a daily basis changing over at 0700 hrs.
 Rods are strictly limited on these and you are spoilt for choice as to where to fish.
-The lower three beats are currently let to angling associations etc.